 TGaz Editor: Modify the paragraph starting on page 148 (line 20) as follows

-An RSTA indicates delayed reporting by setting the Immediate LMR field in the non-TB specific subelement in the Ranging Parameters field to 0. (#2276, #1654, #1220, #2431) In delayed feedback, the TOA and TOD values in the current LMR carries the measurement results of the previous round; see Figure 11-36k (Non-TB Ranging with delayed reporting).
-In this case, the LMR following the very first sounding sequence has no valid TOA to include, which in Figure 11-36j (Non-TB Ranging with immediate reporting) is termed an “Empty LMR” for illustrative purposes.
+An RSTA indicates delayed reporting by setting the Immediate LMR field in the non-TB specific subelement in the Ranging Parameters field to 0. (#2276, #1654, #1220, #2431) In delayed reporting, the TOA and TOD values in the current LMR carry the measurement results of the previous round.
+In this case, the first instances of the R2I LMR and the optional I2R LMR will not have valid TOA/TOD timestamps to include, and the RSTA and the ISTA shall set the Invalid Measurement subfield in the TOA Error field of the corresponding LMR to 1; see Figure 11-36k (Non-TB Ranging with delayed reporting).

 TGaz Editor: Modify Figure 11-36k—Non-TB Ranging with delayed reporting as follows